simbrain/simbrain/README.md

 ## Install
 Go to the [downloads](https://simbrain.net/Downloads/downloads_main.html) page and follow the directions.

-To run from source are [here](https://github.com/simbrain/simbrain/wiki/Running-from-source).
+To run from source see the instructions [here](https://github.com/simbrain/simbrain/wiki/Running-from-source).

 ## Getting Started